 Next hang the mason jar solar chandelier from a tree branch or from a beam of a pergola and enjoy!

 Lovely isn’t it?
 I just loved how it turned out.
 I’m looking forward to outdoor dinner parties this spring and summer.
 As well as showing off my rustic mason jar solar chandelier.

 I’m also looking forward to the dusk hours in the backyard with family and friends around a warm bonfire.
 But I think I’m going to need a bit more light in my backyard.
 Thankfully Heartland America has a great selection of solar lights available right now.

-So no matter what look you are going for, there are a solar lights that will add the ambience you want in your backyard.
+So no matter what look you are going for, there are a solar lights that will add the ambiance you want in your backyard.
 Or if you are looking for a gift idea for a gardening mom, solar lights will add a great glow to her cherished garden.

 Next week I’ll be bringing you more gift ideas for your mother and the women who have been like mothers in your life.
 I’m looking forward to spending time with my mom.
 Hopefully we can spend some time in her welcoming backyard.